KBNLresearch/SaveToWaybackMachine/how-this-site-was-built.md

 ## License

 The source code and text content of this project are dedicated to the public domain under [CC0 1.0](LICENSE).
-For image credits and copyright information, see [compliance](compliance#image-credits--copyrights).
+For image credits and copyright information, see [Accessibility, privacy & licensing](compliance#image-credits--copyrights).